 The emigrant trade profited everyone involved.
-Emigrants got a second chance at life, steamship companies filled their ships, European nations rid themselves of political or economic undesirables, and the United States gained an influx of people desperately needing and willing to work.
+Emigrants got a second chance at life.
+Steamship companies filled their ships.
+European nations rid themselves of political or economic undesirables.
+And the United States gained an influx of people desperately needing and willing to work.
 The highly competitive business forced down prices and made it necessary to increase the number of passengers on ships.
-This also meant increasing the size of ships, which resulted in the average size of a passenger ship jumping by 3,000 tons every decade.
+This also meant increasing the size of ships.
+The average size of a passenger ship jumped by 3,000 tons every decade.
 While some of the space was used for luxuries like libraries and smoking rooms for wealthier travelers, most went to increasing the number

 of steerage passengers, which was more profitable than carrying cabin-class passengers.

 With the end of the Civil War, restrictions were lifted on navigation.
 Ships of the American Merchant Marine could travel to the West Indies and Central American to import tropical fruits.
 Before 1870, approximately only one in every 10,000 U.S. residents had ever seen a banana.
 Over the next 20 years, several merchants began importing bananas.
 The modern Merchant Marine can be dated to the passage of Postal Aid Law on March 3, 1891, which awarded contracts to American flag ships.
 It demonstrated Congressional willingness to interact with the merchant marine in general, and steamship business in particular.